M-Aktion: Dienststelle Westen

 "The task of the internees in Austerlitz, Lévitan, and Bassano (technically sub-camps of Drancy) was to unload, sort, and crate for shipment to Germany property the Germans pillaged from Jewish apartments in Paris and (to a lesser extent) other cities in France".
-In addition, numerous police officers and workers were deployed to facilitate the transpor.
+In addition, numerous police officers and workers were deployed to facilitate the transport.

 The Western Service operated from 1942 onwards.
 In April, the first trains with looted Jewish goods left Paris for the East.

 Statistics concerning looting

 According to the "Overall Performance Report to July 31, 1944" M-Aktion looting concerned: